-Zhaikmunai entered into an agreement with KSS on 10 August 2007 for KSS to engineer, design and construct the Gas Treatment Facility.
-Construction of the Gas Treatment Facility has been delayed as compared to its initial estimated completion date.
-For information on the status of completion of the Gas Treatment Facility, see "Business Review-Capital Investments-Gas Treatment Facility".
-The total cost of the construction of the first phase of the Gas Treatment Facility will be approximately US\$227.0 million.
-Zhaikmunai agreed to pay KSS an advance payment of 30% of the contract price on receipt of, amongst other things, a bank guarantee for returning such advance payment and a bank guarantee of performance of the agreement.
-Both parties have standard indemnification obligations and may terminate the agreement in the event of, amongst other things, force majeure or the other party's insolvency or failure to perform.
-As of 31 December 2010, the outstanding amounts due to KSS for construction of the Gas Treatment Facility were US\$24.1 million, which includes US\$22.4 million (which will rise to a payment of US\$22.7 million by completion) to be paid to KSS after takeover.
+Zhaikmunai entered into an agreement with KSS on 10 August 2007 for KSS to engineer, design and construct the first phase of the Gas Treatment Facility.
+The total cost of the construction of the first phase of the Gas Treatment Facility will be approximately US\$260 million.
+As of 31 December 2011, the outstanding amounts due to KSS for construction of the Gas Treatment Facility were US\$37 million, which includes US\$22.6 million in retention monies to be paid to KSS in 2012.